joshmu/ts-swarm/README.md

 TS-SWARM is a minimal TypeScript Agentic library mixing the simplicity of [OpenAI Swarm API](https://github.com/openai/swarm) with the flexibility of the [Vercel AI SDK](https://github.com/vercel/ai).

 > [!WARNING]
-> This library is currently under active development and likely to continue to change.
-All feedback and contributions are welcome!
-If interested then you can refer to the [Roadmap](#roadmap) and [CONTRIBUTING.md](./CONTRIBUTING.md)
+> This library is under active development and likely to continue to evolve towards the goal of simplicity and flexibility when working with ai agents.
+All feedback and contributions are welcome.

 ## Features